elmtree-askmo/cloudcannon-app/content/learn/biology/what-skills-are-essential-for-a-career-in-physical-therapy.md

 url: /learn/biology/questions/what-skills-are-essential-for-a-career-in-physical-therapy
 score: -1.0
 related_article1:
-    id: 167493
+    id: 167494
-    title: What educational technologies are used in biology to enhance learning?
+    title: >-
+        What are the benefits of using interactive learning tools in education?
     subject: Biology
-    url: /learn/biology/questions/what-educational-technologies-are-used-in-biology-to-enhance-learning
+    url: /learn/biology/questions/what-are-the-benefits-of-using-interactive-learning-tools-in-education
 related_article2:
-    id: 167474
+    id: 167480
-    title: Why is gaining professional experience through internships important for medical school preparation?
+    title: >-
+        What communication tools are available on the D2L Learning Management System?
     subject: Biology
-    url: /learn/biology/questions/why-is-gaining-professional-experience-through-internships-important-for-medical-school-preparation
+    url: /learn/biology/questions/what-communication-tools-are-available-on-the-d2l-learning-management-system
 related_article3:
-    id: 167468
+    id: 167479
-    title: How does biology apply to everyday life?
+    title: >-
+        How is the D2L Learning Management System organized to facilitate course access?
     subject: Biology
-    url: /learn/biology/questions/how-does-biology-apply-to-everyday-life
+    url: /learn/biology/questions/how-is-the-d2l-learning-management-system-organized-to-facilitate-course-access
 related_article4:
-    id: 167469
+    id: 167484
-    title: Describe the structure and function of a typical cell.
+    title: >-
+        How should students prepare for the cumulative nature of the final exam?
     subject: Biology
-    url: /learn/biology/questions/describe-the-structure-and-function-of-a-typical-cell
+    url: /learn/biology/questions/how-should-students-prepare-for-the-cumulative-nature-of-the-final-exam
 related_article5:
-    id: 167471
+    id: 167475
-    title: What career opportunities are available in sports medicine?
+    title: >-
+        What is the structure of pre-class assignments on the Codon Learning Platform?
     subject: Biology
-    url: /learn/biology/questions/what-career-opportunities-are-available-in-sports-medicine
+    url: /learn/biology/questions/what-is-the-structure-of-preclass-assignments-on-the-codon-learning-platform
 ---

 &nbsp;